wired32/Dynamic-Input/README.md

-# 🌟 Dynamic Input for Python 🐍
+# 🚀 Dynamic Inputs for Python

 Welcome to the **Dynamic Input** library!
-This Python script enhances the user input experience in console applications, providing features like auto-completion, customizable prompts, and more! 🚀
+This Python library enhances the user input experience in console applications and the control that developers have over the input, providing **Real time wide control** of the input!

 ## 📦 Features

-- **Auto-completion**: Suggests completions as you type! ✨
-- **Customizable Prompt**: Change the prompt message to fit your needs! 💬
-- **Real-time Input Handling**: Responds to writing in real-time! ⏱️
-- **Flexible API**: Easily integrate with your functions for completion logic! 🔌
+- **Flexibility**: Dynamic Inputs allow you to control the user input without waiting for them to finish!
+   - This allows you to create dynamic auto completers, grammar correctors, and more!
+   - It use threads to guarantee that the user's experience won't be interrupted!
+   - Instead of the single parameter that the conventional input function accepts, you can actually customize anything with this new input!
+This includes:
+      - end: What will be displayed after the input, this defaults to '\n' like python does but you can set it as an empty string or a space to stay on the same line!
+      - allow_empty_input: If false, will block the input flow to make sure that the user will not be able to enter an empty string, set it as True if you don't want this functionality.
+      - And more!

 ## 🛠️ Installation